Elysium-Labs-EU/juno-core/README.md

 ## Getting Started

+There are two ways to get started.
+With installer or without installer.

+### With installer

+1. Fork the juno-core repository
+2. Run `npx create-juno-dev-env` in the same parent folder as where you forked the repository
+3. When using cloud backend request to be added to the Google Test users via [Discord](https://discord.gg/peRDGMn9xa), if you want to run local follow the steps [here](https://github.com/Elysium-Labs-EU/juno-backend-service/blob/main/README.md)

+### Without installer

 1. Download the code to your local machine - and run `yarn` to install all packages
 2. Create a file called `.env` in the root of the project
 3. If you want to run the backend on your local - set up the backend server via the steps [here](https://github.com/Elysium-Labs-EU/juno-backend-service/blob/main/README.md), else continue to the next step.